Webconverger/webconverger-addon/README.md

 board](http://traintimes.org.uk/live/PAD) and [noblank](webcfullscreen), would
 provide an adequate solution to inform the travelling public at a station.

-# Bugs

-Besides the ones mentioned on <http://webconverger.org/kiosk/>

-* Disable tab groups (confusing feature)
-* Disable dragging of tabs

 ## Mozilla addons

 <https://addons.mozilla.org/en-US/firefox/addon/webconverger/> needs to be fixed.

-New maintainer ideally needed.
+Full time maintainer ideally needed.